onkar3003/sudoku/README.md

-# sudoku solver
+# Sudoku solver
 This app provides the solution for random sudoku problems where you can put the custom inputs to get the solved answres of a sudoku puzzle.
 ---

 ## Requirements
+ * HTML
+ * CSS
-HTML, CSS,  JavaScript.
+ * JavaScript.

 ## Steps for using Application
-Open application and run the index.html file in the browser
+ * Open application and run the index.html file in the browser

 ## Playing arround Sudoku
   * After opening the index.js file the app will be opened with empty sudoku as read only grid.